VarunOjha/json_schema_validation/readme.md

 Headers: Content-Type:application/json
 ```

-Now, fields such as username,password,email,phone are required.
+Now, fields such as ***username,password,email,phone,password** are required.
 Otherwise, a user cannot be created.

 Let's say you send the JSON below in the HTTP request.
 Clearly, some fields are missing.
 Request JSON :